The Indian Sociologist: 1907: radicalisation and repression

 Starting with quite a mild stance in that "India and England should sever their connection peaceably and part as friends", it became more radical in 1907, actively advocating Swaraj (Home Rule) and organisation of the Society of Political Missionaries of India.
 This incurred police surveillance, a debate in the British House of Commons (30 July 1907) and a ban on import and sale of the journal in India from 19 September 1907.
 Krishnavarma had already departed in June 1907, remarking in the September issue: "On the earnest advice of some of our friends, we left England, practically for good, during the early part of June last, seeing that mischief was brewing".
 It was not banned in England and continued to be printed there.

 However, two of the printers were arrested for sedition for printing it in 1909.
-Arthur Fletcher Horsley was arrested and tried for printing the May, June and July issues.
-He was tried and sentenced on the same day as Madan Lal Dhingra for the assassination of Sir William Hutt Curzon Wyllie.
+Arthur Fletcher Horsley was arrested for printing seditious material and tried for printing the May, June and July issues.
+He was tried and sentenced on the same day as Madan Lal Dhingra for the assassination of William Hutt Curzon Wyllie.
 The trial was very prominent, with the remarks by the Lord Chief Justice to indicate anyone printing this sort of material would be liable for prosecution.
-Nevertheless, Guy Aldred, a 22-year-old anarchist advocate of the free press, published it bearing his own name.
+Nevertheless, Guy Aldred, a 22-year-old anarchist advocate of the Freedom of the press, published it through his Bakunin Press, supplemented with his own comments.
 The police obtained a warrant and seized 396 copies of the issue.
 At the trial, the prosecution was led by William Robson, Baron Robson, the Attorney General at the Central Criminal Court.
 Robson highlighted parts of the journal which Aldred had himself written, particularly focusing on a passage which touched on the execution of Dhingra: